ing-bank/lion/docs/components/inputs/input-datepicker/overview.md

 # Inputs >> Input Datepicker >> Overview ||10

-`lion-input-datepicker` component is based on the date text input field.
+A web component based on the date text input field.
 Its purpose is to provide a way for users to fill in a date with a datepicker.
 For an input field with a big range, such as `birthday-input`, a datepicker is not the best choice due to the high variance between possible inputs.
 We encourage using the standard [lion-input-date](../input-date/overview.md) for this.